 Gas analysis is used in many fields including environmental monitoring, process control, energy, and healthcare.
 Compared to other methods, gas analysis based on the absorption of gases at specific near- and mid-infrared wavelengths has advantages such as non-contact measurement, higher sensitivity, and long product lifetimes.
-Absorption-based gas analyzers require an infrared detector, of which we offer many choices including RoHS-compliant InAsSb photovoltaic detectors.
+Absorption-based gas analyzers require an infrared detector.
+We offer many choices of infrared detectors including RoHS-compliant InAsSb photovoltaic detectors.

 Hamamatsu offers many infrared detector choices for absorption-based gas analyzers, including RoHS-compliant InAsSb photovoltaic detectors.
 When selecting an appropriate detector, it is important to match the gases’ absorption bands to the detector’s spectral sensitivity.
 Other detector characteristics to consider include: